giorgiosld/Natural-Language-Processing/README.md

 - No additional setup is required as all necessary libraries will be installed within the notebooks themselves.

 ## Setup
 1A.
-Clone the repository to your local machine (optional if you want to work offline);
+Clone the repository to your local machine:
   ```
   git clone git@github.com:giorgiosld/Natural-Language-Processing.git
   ```